Osteopathic Medicine in Glendale

 PLEASE NOTE: Applicants are responsible for tracking the receipt of their application materials and verifying the status of their required application materials on the university website.
 Instructions for accessing your application information on the University website will be sent to you by the Office of Admissions.
 Please keep the Office of Admissions informed of any changes to your mailing address and e-mail address.
 All requests for withdrawing an application must be done in writing.
 Applicants are expected to act professionally in their interactions with AACOMAS and with AZCOM.
 Please follow AACOM's applicant protocol at all times.

 Applicants must meet all of the admissions requirements listed previously to be considered for on-campus interviews.
 After the Office of Admissions receives all of the required application materials, applicant files are reviewed to determine whether applicants merit interview invitations based on established criteria of the admissions committee.
 Applicants who are invited to interview will be contacted by the Office of Admissions and receive instructions for scheduling their interviews via the university's web-based scheduling system.
 Additional applicants may be placed on an interview waiting list pending possible interview openings toward the end of the interview cycle.
-The on-campus interview process typically begins in September and ends in April.

-When applicants accepts interview appointments, they join several other interviewees to meet with members of a three-person interview panel — a panel selected from a volunteer group of basic scientists, current students, administrators, and clinicians.
+When applicants accept interview appointments, they join several other interviewees to meet with members of a three-person interview panel selected from a volunteer group of basic scientists, current students, administrators, and clinicians.
 Team members question applicants about their academic, personal, and health care preparedness for medical school, and they rate applicants on a standardized evaluation form relative to each variable.
 At the conclusion of the interviews, the team members forward their applicant evaluations to the Admissions Committee.
 The Committee may recommend to accept, to deny, or to place the applicant on either the hold or alternate list.
 This recommendation is then forwarded to the Dean for final approval.
 The Dean, via the Office of Admissions, notifies students of their status within three or four weeks of the interview.

 After receiving either a denial or end-of-cycle letters, applicants may reapply for the next enrollment cycle.
 Before reapplying, however, applicants should seek the advice of an admissions counselor.